New Central Maui School Project

 Our Goal

-In 2030, we will open doors to the first phase of a new middle school, designed to support an initial 300 students in grades 6-8.
+In 2031, we will open doors to the first phase of a new middle school, designed to support 600 students in grades 6-8.
 Subsequent additions will allow for phased enrollment growth.

-Before the end of 2026, we will have a final approved master plan for the New Central Maui School (NCMS) campus.
-This campus will ultimately support up to 1,650 students, housing both a middle school and an elementary school.
-The plan will be shaped by community input and aligned with regional needs, while providing a safe and secure learning environment that the DOE can reasonably maintain.
+In early 2026, a master site plan was developed for the New Central Maui School campus.
+This campus is planned to support up to 1,650 students, housing both a middle school and an elementary school.
+The plan is shaped by community input and aligned with regional needs, while providing a safe and secure learning environment that the DOE can reasonably maintain.

 Background